Oceanfront Golf at Ponte Vedra Beach Resorts

 - Fleet of new carts

 - Advance starting times

 Designed in 1928 by famed British architect Herbert Bertram Strong, the par-72, 6,811-yard Ocean Course represents the area's first resort golf experience.

 Lacking earth moving equipment, Strong used 100 mules dragging slip pans to shape course contours, dredge lagoons and build up a series of earthen mounds that dot the fairways, creating dramatic undulations.

 Praise has followed the Ocean Course from the very beginning.
-In 1939, the Ocean Course was selected to host the prestigious Ryder Cup Match, an event that was unfortunately cancelled due to the onset of World War II.
+In 1939, the Ocean Course was selected to host the prestigious Ryder Cup Match, an event that was unfortunately canceled due to the onset of World War II.
 In 1942, after completing a match, golf legend Bobby Jones commented, "It's a course to challenge professionals."
 Five times in its history, the Ocean Course has proudly served as the site for the U.S. Open qualifying round.

 The Ocean Course's 99 strategically positioned sand bunkers enhance the beauty and challenge of the golf experience.
 Designed to accommodate defensive pin positions, the elevated greens place a demand on thoughtful and accurate approach shots.

 - Herbert Bertram Strong, 1928

 - Robert Trent Jones, 1947

 Ponte Vedra's second test of golf is the Lagoon Course, a 6,022-yard, par-70 masterpiece co-authored by two design geniuses — Robert Trent Jones with the front nine holes (1961) and Joe Lee with the back nine holes (1977).